alextsaf/alextsaf.github.io/_pages/about.md

 - Ways to implement human-centered tools, such as Recommender Systems

-**I'm looking for a PhD!** I am currently in search of PhD or Research positions on Recommender Systems and/or Human-Centered AI.
-Can you help?
+<span style="color:#222"><span style="font-weight:bold">I'm looking for a PhD!</span> I am currently in search of PhD or Research positions on Recommender Systems and/or Human-Centered AI.
+Can you help?</span>
-{: .notice--info}
+{: .notice--danger}

 [1]: https://www.ece.ntua.gr